 The lights on the circuit board help you understand how the sensor station is working.

-Inside of your sensor station electronics box, you should see the following "cheat sheet"
+Inside the top of your sensor station electronics box, you should see the following 'cheat sheet'

-If the sensor station has good communication with the base station, you will see a solid green light, a flashing blue light, and then the lights will turn off.
+If the sensor station can communicate with the base station, you will see a solid green light, a flashing blue light, & then the lights will turn off.

 If the base station is within range, but the sensor station fails to send the data to it, you might see a solid green light, followed by a flashing blue light, and then a solid red light.

 It doesn't happen often, but if one of your soil moisture sensors or your temperature sensor becomes disconnected, you might see a solid green light, followed by a flashing blue light, and then a flashing red light.